sayanee/radio-amateur-exam-notes/10a_emc.md

     - transmitter that is 'earthed' via this length will be at a very high impedance point
   - straight
   - stout

+Warning: **NEVER** in any circumstances should the mains Earth be used as a RF ground.
+Not only will it not work effectively, it can be dangerous in the event of an earth fault.

 ### Field strength